vizdata-f21/project-1-7_up/README.md

 your analysis.
 Identify any trends revealed (or not revealed) by the plots.
 Speculate about why the data looks the way it does.

-## What does household income level look like for each racial group over time, and how do household income disparities compare among different racial groups?
+## Question 2.
+What does household income level look like for each racial group over time, and how do household income disparities compare among different racial groups?

 ### Introduction